 The 551dv is a high tech finder, since it is capable of scanning waters with a 500 watt RMS power.
 The Garmin HD-ID™ is very sensitive and is will also help you find “hot spots” in a matter of seconds.

 The simple to install mounting system is of superior quality and can be adjusted very easily, during the installation process.
 The mounting bracket, cables, and motor clamp is included in the package deal, so you will not need to purchase any extra hardware.
 Avoid coiling the wire, when hooking power up to the transom transducer and display, because this can cause an interference in the signal.

-The 5” LCD screen will display the water temperature and speed, voltage, and odometer reading.
+The 5-inch high-resolution VGA color screen will display the water temperature and speed, voltage, and odometer reading.
 You can also adjust the finder, so that you can see the display screen from anywhere in your boat, because the substructure is designed with a swivel base.